raphafersouza/BE-Coding-Assessment/README.md

 Product and Subscription service:
 The task is to build a data model and a REST-based service implementing the features of the following story in Java using SpringBoot.

-We chose this story as it closely resembles the real ones in our system.
-For us, it is important to understand the way you approach the problem statement and see how you code.
-To do so, we would like to proceed with the following assessment.
 Implement (code) the REST endpoints for one or two of the user stories defined below.
 The logic should use SQL in-memory or external databases to CRUD the data.
 User Story
 As a User, I should be able to select a product from the list and get a subscription plan for the selected product.
 A user can have only one active subscription per product.
 AC: